energyaudit/BillySpringBootDTO/README.md

-# QA To Understand Sping for Testing
+# QA To Understand Spring for Testing

 This project is used for DTO learning from https://stackabuse.com/data-transfer-object-pattern-in-java-implementation-and-mapping/.